-5.4 E-Safety 16
+5.5 E-Safety 16

-E-Safety encompasses not only Internet technologies but also electronic communications via mobile phones, games consoles and wireless technology.
+E-Safety encompasses not only Internet technologies but also electronic communications via mobile phones, games consoles, wireless technology and all forms of on-line social media.
 It highlights the need to educate children and young people about the benefits, risks and responsibilities of using information technology.
-E-Safety concerns safeguarding children and young people in the digital world and supporting them to develop safer online behaviours both in and out of school.
-Authority staff should:
+E-Safety concerns safeguarding children and young people in the digital world, and supporting them to develop safer online behaviours both in and out of school.
+Authority staff should.

-Work within the boundaries of professional behaviour.

-- Should not use NPA equipment for inappropriate reasons and be quided by the Authority's ICT policy. - Be aware of safety concerns when preparing and include this in the risk assessment process. - Where appropriate communicate with organisations, schools and parents about the purpose of e-communications. - Should avoid exposing children and young adults to inappropriate and harmful material or harmful interaction with other users.
+- Work within the boundaries of professional behaviour. - Should not use NPA equipment for inappropriate reasons, and be guided by the Authority's ICT and associated policy. - Be aware of safety concerns when preparing, and include this in the risk assessment process. - Where appropriate, communicate with organisations, schools and parents about the purpose of e-communications. - Should avoid exposing children and young adults to inappropriate and harmful material, or harmful interaction with other users.

-Remember:
+Remember

-Emails, tweets, facebook messages, texts.
-The Communications Act of 2003 (Section 127) describes what constitutes an offence.
+Emails, tweets, Facebook messages and texts.
+The Communications Act of 2003 (section 127) describes what constitutes an offence.
 But it is worth being aware that an offence is complete as soon as the message has been sent: there is no need to prove any intent or purpose.